tmplink/tmpUI/document/en/index.md

   * [Dynamic-route](./route-dynamic.md)
   * [Dynamic-event-following-route](./route-dynamic-event.md)

-# Case
+# Showcases

 If you have built a project using tmpUI, feel free to submit an issue and we will put it on display here.
 https://app.tmp.link A good web site to use.
 http://bs4.vx.link Bootstrap 4 Chinese documentation.
 https://www.vx.link Vx Link.

-# Thinking
+# Developer's thoughts

-In the old days, `PHP`, `ASP.net`, `Java` and `jQuery` ruled half of `Web` development.
+In the old days, `PHP`, `ASP.net`, `Java` and `jQuery` ruled half of web development.
 Now, only `PHP` and `Java` are left.
 The `MVC` paradigm was once the mainstream, and despite the changing times and the rise of mobile, there are still many ideas that have been passed down to this day.

 From past experience, the authors believe that it is very important to not go with a certain framework (dependency) as much as possible as a basic strategy (this requires a considerable level of understanding and application of the programming language itself you are using, also known as programming fundamentals).
 In practice, however, it is not possible to implement every feature again by yourself (build the wheel), so there is a guideline here: the chosen wheel, which cannot limit the current functionality and cause constraints on future functionality.
 This is also known as low coupling.